kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 - `RUN apk add --no-cache build-base npm git python` is not included as we have added this in our `Dockerfile.ubuntu`.
-However, if you are not using the same one, do add it in according to your Dockerfile OS.
+However, if you are not using the same one, do add it in according to your OS package management.
 - At the end of the Dockerfile, instead of copying our whole release and make `CMD` to start the release, we just copy the tar file of the release.